BANANAQUESTTWO/BananaQuestTwo/README.md

-Currently, in the game, you can move about freely in the overworld.
-You can run right through objects and I am currently trying to fix this.
+Currently, in the game, you can move about freely in the overworld, and your home. collision detection is there, albeit fairly minimal.